ashki23/Linux-notes/Backlight_problem.md

 ## Backlight problem

 One day, your laptop keyboard decides to not change the backlight of your screen!
 What we can do?
-On Linux`xbackligh` let us change the brigness of screen through terminal.
-On a Debian base distro, use the following to install `xbackligh`:
+On Linux`xbackligh` let us change the brigness of the screen through terminal.
+On a Debian based distro, use the following to install `xbackligh`:

 ```bash
 sudo apt install xblacklight